simbo1905/root-objects/README.md

 Have the root entity at every mutation or deletion simply create a copy of the entity that updates these fields.
 In all the normal getters filter to show only the highest version of each entity.
 You can also add methods that see the historic versions.
 Why?
-So that you can write audit screens that can access all versions of all entities in the aggregate.
-You can now write admin screens to show the full audit trail of who did what to all entities in the system.
+So that you can write admin screens to show the full audit trail of who did what to all entities in the system.

 A good audit trail is a killer feature for any system that handles serious amounts of money.
 You can also add a "restore to date" feature so that a user can reverse out changes to the system easily and in an auditable way.
 Such killer features that are easy to add when using the techniques documented here but are very expensive to code into a system that isn't using these techniques.

-Such logic sits nicely into the service classes that can update the version fields of the root entities when saving them, can then query for a list of versions and modification dates, and finally load a specific version of a root entity.
-The root entities themselves have the logic to version the entities of the objects they control and can have getter methods that take a date to be able to filter entities in the aggregate that we current at that date.
+Such audit logic sits nicely into the service classes that can update the version fields of the root entities when saving them, can then query for a list of versions with modification dates, and can then load a specific version of a root entity.
+The root entities themselves have the logic to version the entities of the objects they control.
+They can also have getter methods that take a date to be able to filter entities within the aggregate to a specific historic point in time.

-**Use A Locking Pattern.** Add either optimistic, or both pessimistic and optimistic locking capabilities, into every root entity.
-This is remarkably easy as all modifications go via the root entity and saving and updating always saves the root entity.
+**Use A Locking Pattern.** Add either optimistic, or both optimistic and pessimistic locking capabilities, into every root entity.
+This is remarkably easy as all modifications go via the root entity and saving or updating always saves the root entity.
 So you only need to put fields to support these patterns in the root entities.
 JPA has locking features that easily generate the queries for you.

-I have used the built in optimistic locking and it was simple and easy.
+I have used the built-in JPA optimistic locking and it was simple and easy.
 With pessimistic locking we had custom logic to tell the users things were locked and to let them break locks.
-This was implemented it as normal fields on the root entities and "obvious" queries and logic in the service classes to query the lock fields and to honour them unless the user told the service class to break the lock.
-The service class could easily audit that the lock was overruled.
-If you let people override pessimistic locks then you should use optimistic locking to stop two users doing updates to the same root entity with a broken clashing.
+This was implemented as normal fields `Date lockedAt` and `String lockedBy` fields on all the root entities and "obvious" queries and logic in the service classes to either honour or break a lock.
+The service class could easily audit that the user had asked to override the lock.
+If you do let people override pessimistic locks then you should also use optimistic locking to stop users breaking the lock and overwriting each others changes.

 ### Concluding remarks